Skip to Content

 Adding Ice Cubes to a Highball Glass

-Measure the tequila and orange juice.
-Immediately pour each into the highball glass.
+Measure the tequila and orange juice and immediately pour each into the highball glass.
+We use a Japanese jigger for this step to ensure accurate pours and minimize spillage.

 Stir gently with a bar spoon or another long utensil.